-The Vienna Migration Conference (VMC) is Europe’s premier platform for high-level dialogue on migration.
-Set against a backdrop of shifting geopolitics, economic pressures, labour shortages, and regional conflicts, VMC2025 will examine how these and other forces are shaping migration patterns and policies in Europe and beyond.
-Key sessions explore progress and challenges in EU Pact implementation and the future of European migration governance, the role of migration partnerships, the future of international protection, skills and mobility, return and reintegration in different contexts, and the impact of technological innovation on migration management.
+Key sessions will explore progress and challenges in EU Pact implementation and the future of European migration governance.
+Discussions will also address the role of migration partnerships, the future of international protection, skills and global talent mobility, return and reintegration in different contexts, and how technological innovation can enhance migration management and forecasting.

 Last year’s Vienna Migration Conference (VMC2024) featured 15 live sessions with 32 speakers and 327 in-person participants from 48 countries, alongside 1,551 online attendees.
 Under new EU leadership and as the Pact on Migration and Asylum moved into implementation, discussions spanned labour migration, safer routes, public sentiment on migration and Pact rollout.
 The conference was once again livestreamed globally.